sgnd/docker-course/README.md

 `docker kill <container_id>`

-This command will send a SIGKILL signal to the container.
+This command will send a SIGKILL signal to the container, forcing it to stop.

 ### Viewing Logs

-To view the logs for a container, you can use the `docker logs` command.
+To view the logs of a container, you can use the `docker logs` command.
 For example:

 `docker logs <container_id> `

-This command will display the logs for the specified container.
+This command will display the logs of the specified container.
 By default, it will show the logs for the most recent run of the container.
 You can use the `--follow` flag to keep the logs open and display new log entries as they are written.

 ### Pausing a Container